SugatSap/ui-automation-excercise/README.md

 Test Strategy and Framework:
 This project is maven based java project.
 We are using TestNG as testing framework.
+Project has two packages:
+1) simple_demo: This has test that runs against headless chrome browser.
+2) utility_code: This has helper classes/methods like Extent Report class and Listener for Reporting purpose and TakeScreenshot Class for taking screenshots whenever failure occures.

 How to run the test: